eminalpkoyuncu/Curious-Robot-by-Mechrix/README.md

 source install/setup.bash
 ros2 launch ur_bringup test_joint_trajectory_controller.launch.py
 ```

-ROS2 FOXY REAL-TIME CONTROL for UR3e
+**3.4) ROS2 FOXY REAL-TIME CONTROL for UR3e**

-1) To source ROS2 Foxy (It is important to do it every time while working with ROS)
+a) To source ROS2 Foxy (It is important to do it every time while working with ROS)

 ```
 source /opt/ros/foxy/setup.bash
 ```

-2) To run the  Universal Robot ROS packages for UR3e robot, changing the directory to that specific workspace, exporting and sourcing it should be done.
+b) To run the  Universal Robot ROS packages for UR3e robot, changing the directory to that specific workspace, exporting and sourcing it should be done.

 ```
 export COLCON_WS=~/workspace/ros_ur_driver